LinkIdol/crypto-girl-collection/README.md

 Water Margin cards are the common happy memories of every 80 Chinese people.

-CryptoHero is a card game that buys the Hero card of the Water Margin on the blockchain and then can earn ETH Rewards.
+CryptoGirl is a card game that buys the Hero card of the Water Margin on the blockchain and then can earn ETH Rewards.
 Through the smart contract technology to determine: Each card is unique, and corresponds to a Water Margin super hero!
 Once you have purchased a Water Margin Hero card, you now own the card.
 You can leave a message on your own card to express your attitude and show the spirit of Water Margin!

 If someone buys your card, you lose ownership but earn more return on your investment into your MetaMask wallet.

-CryptoHero is up to date every day, and all players can take part in the game with a handful of ETHs on the go and earn even more than 200% of the proceeds.
+CryptoGirl is up to date every day, and all players can take part in the game with a handful of ETHs on the go and earn even more than 200% of the proceeds.
 If you are a small player, we give you the opportunity to participate in the game and double the principal.
 If you're a big player, you get a 20% your return on each hand, and you'll continue to make a profit.

 The player who gets the card will have the right to change the ad slot below the card.

 So, in short, it's a card game where the more you play, the more you earn.

-### 2.Why do we build CryptoHero?
+### 2.Why do we build CryptoGirl?

 We believe that blockchain is the future direction of financial development,